DParedero/Hierarchical_Clustering/README.md

     i += 1
 ```
-The number of times that necesary for the loop is calculated as N-1, being N the total number of records.
+The number of times necessary for the loop is calculated as N-1, being N the total number of records.

 ## Distance Library